ha2709/hr-search/README.md

 - Companies search for Dynamic column ,  , I read colum data for each company or organization from `compnay_config.json`.
 If not company search, It will load all the columns.

+## Authentication

+### Django Authentication:

+- **User Verification:** In Django, the login_required decorator is employed to ensure user verification.
+Users are created by administrators, providing them with unique usernames and passwords for login access.

+### API Authentication:

+- **X-API-Key :** API access control is implemented using the X-API-Key included in the header.
+This simple key mechanism serves as a means of authenticating and securing API interactions.

 ## Scaling

-- For scalability, configure the server's API by reading from the .env file.
-If Docker is being used, the configuration should be specified in the .env.docker file.
-Variables from the .env file can be injected through command-line arguments, Dockerfile configurations, or via Helm charts for Kubernetes and Terraform.
+- **Server API Configuration:** To enhance scalability, configure the server's API by extracting settings from the .env file.
+If Docker is utilized, define the configuration in the .env.docker file.
+Variables from the .env file can be injected through command-line arguments, Dockerfile configurations, or incorporated into Helm charts for Kubernetes and Terraform deployments.

-- Before running Docker Compose, ensure to rename the .env.example file to .env.docker for proper configuration.
+- **Docker Compose Preparation:** Before executing Docker Compose, ensure the proper configuration by renaming the .env.example file to .env.docker.

+- **Load Balancer (Optional):** For scaling the deployment using Docker Compose, the inclusion of a load balancer is an option.
+While not mandatory for this assignment, a load balancer can aid in distributing incoming traffic across multiple instances, contributing to a more scalable infrastructure.

 ## Rate Limiting

-Implemented simple rate limiting, using it as a decorator for a router.
-No external library is used for rate-limitting
+Implemented simple rate limiting, using it as a decorator for a router, specifying a maximum of 5 calls within a 60-second time frame.
+If the rate limit is exceeded, a 429 Too Many Requests response will be returned.No external library is used for rate-limitting

 ## GitHub Repository Branches: